thomaskwscott/kafka-connect-http/docs_build/sink_connector.rst

 separators, prefixes and suffixes.
 For more information see the configuration options ``batch.prefix``, ``batch.suffix`` and ``batch.separator``.

-You can also control when batches are submitted with configuration for maximum size of a batch and maximum interval before a batch is sent.
-For more information see the configuration options ``batch.max.size`` and ``batch.linger.ms``
+You can also control when batches are submitted with configuration for maximum size of a batch.
+For more information see the configuration option ``batch.max.size``

 All regex options mentioned above still apply when batching and will be applied to individual messages before being submitted to the batch.